Introduction

 - If the MFAZ standard deviation and the age ratio test are both not problematic, a standard complex sample-based prevalence is estimated.

-- If the MFAZ standard deviation is not problematic but the age ratio test is problematic, the CDC/SMART MUAC tool age-weighting approach is applied.
+- If the MFAZ standard deviation is not problematic but the age ratio test is problematic, the SMART MUAC tool age-weighting approach is applied.

 - If the MFAZ standard deviation is problematic, even if age ratio is not problematic, no prevalence analysis is estimated, instead